laxravg/ELTec/README.md

 - The `SentimentAnalysis.ipynb` notebook was used to conduct experiments using only 30 of the instances that obtained the highest confidence score when analyzing the sentiment of the text window.

-- The `All_instances` analysis includes results from all instances that mentioned one of the locations of interest.
+- The `All_Instances` analysis includes results from all instances that mentioned one of the locations of interest.
 This was done in order to analyze how many times foreign location were mentioned across the corpus, not taking into account the confidence score of the sentiment classification.

 ## Methodology of the experiments
 ### Data Preprocessing